-*We do not sell pullets, hens or adult birds.
+*We do not sell pullets, hens nor adult birds.

 *With our mixed colour Silkie breeding pen we cannot fill orders for specific colors on chicks (ie only white Silkies).

-*Each small setting of Silkie eggs is limited.
-When they hatch it is a surprise for colours so you get what colour hatches at the time of your order.
+*Each small setting of Silkie eggs is limited so you get what colour hatches at the time of your order.

 We have been breeding bantam Silkies since 2012.
 Our Silkie lines originally came from several different top breeders from AB, BC, SK, ON and QC and these lines were combined in our breeding program.
 We also cannot promise that our Silkie chicks will be show quality, but they will be healthy and meet the breed standards.

 We use several different coloured Silkie roosters living and breeding with our various coloured Silkie hens year-round.
 Therefore, our Silkie chick colours may include blue, black, buff, splash, silver, paint, white, porcelain, partridge or mixed colourations with buff, silver or white highlights.
 There may also be a Sizzle chick or two hatching as we have a couple of Sizzle Silkie hens in that breeding pen.

 IPE 2019 Blue Silkie Hen Best in Variety/ Reserve in Breed,